Onyx-Protocol/Onyx/docs/core/reference/corectl.md

 ### `reset`

-Resets the all Chain Core configuration.
+Resets the Chain Core configuration.
 All blockchain data, access tokens, and other configuration will be deleted.

 ```